royjulien/STCSS/README.md

 ***
 ## How does it work?
 STCSS is a work in progress.
 It works using javaScript and jQuery.
-Make sure you HTML document has a <body> tag and another tag to assign where the CSS code will be rendered.
+Make sure you HTML document has a body tag and another tag to assign where the CSS code will be rendered.
-The default tag is <code>.
-Include jQuery first and stcss.js at the bottom of the HTML document before the </body> tag.
+The default tag is 'code'.
+Include jQuery first and stcss.js at the bottom of the HTML document.

 ## HTML Basics
 When writing your HTML, keep efficiency in mind.
 ID's are the most efficient, universal are the least.